postfixadmin/postfixadmin/DOCUMENTS/CUSTOM_FIELDS.md

 Put this in `config.local.php` rather than `config.inc.php`, so an upgrade won't wipe it out.
 Point the config key at a function and define that function.
-The tidiest way to build the column definition is `PFAHandler::pacol()`, since that's how the core defines its own fields:
+The tidiest way to build the column definition is `PFAHandler::pacol()`, since that's how the core defines its own fields.
 Using PHP 8's named arguments keeps it readable, so you're not left counting positional parameters:

 ```php
 $CONF['domain_struct_hook'] = 'domain_struct_hook';